kshen3778/seqenv/README.md

     $ pip install --user pandas
     $ pip install --user tqdm
     $ pip install --user biom-format
+    $ pip install --user requests

 If you are using a python manager such as pyenv, don't forget to rehash the binary links at the end:

     $ pyenv rehash

-Now, you can check that it all works like this, if it doesn't go to the "Troubleshooting" section:
+Now, you can check that it all works like this, if it doesn't, go to the "Troubleshooting" section:

     $ python -c "import seqenv"